Fraunhofer Institute for Applied Optics and Precision Engineering: CMN-Optics

 In July 2006, the Fraunhofer IOF opened the Center for Advanced Micro- and Nano-Optics (CMN-Optics).
 The core of the facility is the SB350-OS electron beam lithography system.
-This device, also known as an "electron beam recorder", allows minimal structure sizes in the range of 50 nm with a high accuracy on substrate sizes up to 300 mm.
-The center is operated jointly with the Institute for Applied Physics (IAP) of the Friedrich Schiller University of Jena.
+This device, also known as an "electron beam recorder", allows minimal structure sizes in the range of 50 Nm with a high accuracy on substrate sizes up to 300 mm.
+The center is operated jointly with the Institute for Applied Physics (IAP) of the University of Jena.
 The facility is also used by the Institute for Photonic Technologies (IPHT), Jena.
-The facility cost twelve million euros and was financed by the European Union, the Free State of Thuringia and the Fraunhofer Society.
+The facility cost and was financed by the European Union, the Free State of Thuringia and the Fraunhofer Society.

 Cooperations

 In 2003, the Fraunhofer Society concluded a cooperation agreement with the Friedrich Schiller University of Jena.
 It is the basis for collaboration between Fraunhofer IOF staff and the staff of the Institute of Applied Physics at the University of Jena.
 The aim of the cooperation is to provide practical training for the students, to improve the implementation of research results into practice and to share the high-quality equipment and infrastructures of both institutions.